Molecular orbital: Bond order

 The bond order, or number of bonds, of a molecule can be determined by combining the number of electrons in bonding and antibonding molecular orbitals.
 A pair of electrons in a bonding orbital creates a bond, whereas a pair of electrons in an antibonding orbital negates a bond.
 For example, N_{2}, with eight electrons in bonding orbitals and two electrons in antibonding orbitals, has a bond order of three, which constitutes a triple bond.

 Bond strength is proportional to bond order—a greater amount of bonding produces a more stable bond—and bond length is inversely proportional to it—a stronger bond is shorter.

 There are rare exceptions to the requirement of molecule having a positive bond order.
 Although Be_{2} has a bond order of 0 according to MO analysis, there is experimental evidence of a highly unstable Be_{2} molecule having a bond length of 245 pm and bond energy of 10 kJ/mol.

 HOMO and LUMO

 The highest occupied molecular orbital and lowest unoccupied molecular orbital are often referred to as the HOMO and LUMO, respectively.
-The difference of the energies of the HOMO and LUMO is called the HOMO-LUMO gap.
+The difference of the energies of the HOMO and LUMO is called the HOMO–LUMO gap.
 This notion is often the matter of confusion in literature and should be considered with caution.
-Its value is usually located between the fundamental gap (difference between ionization potential and electron affinity) and the optical gap.
-In addition, HOMO-LUMO gap can be related to a bulk material band gap or transport gap, which is usually much smaller than fundamental gap.
+For Hartree–Fock calculations where Koopmans' theorem is applicable, the HOMO–LUMO gap can be interpreted as an approximation to the difference between the vertical ionization potential and vertical electron affinity (where vertical denotes processes without molecular geometry change), is usually located below the fundamental gap (difference between the ionization potential and electron affinity), and is usually located above the optical gap (minimum photon energy required to promote an electron to the lowest excited state).
+In addition, the HOMO–LUMO gap can be related to a bulk-material band gap or transport gap, which is usually much smaller than the single-molecule fundamental gap.